Robert-Zacchigna/Portfolio/Air Pollution Analysis and Data Scraping of Seoul (Districts), South Korea/README.md

 ### 2. Follow Notebook Order
 This project contains a series of 4 Jupyter notebooks that can be run individually in the order specified to reproduce their cell results.
-You will need to use a Jupyter environment in order to open and run these notebooks (either JupyterLab or Jupyter-Notebook).
+The dataset and all dependencies are included in this folder, trust the notebook and then run each cell (in order) in the notebook to conduct the analysis.

 ## Requirements